Paragraph 3.3 of ADO states that residents are likely to close windows during sleeping hours if noise within bedrooms exceeds:

 • 55 dB LAmax,f more than 10 times per night.
+These are peak levels from individual events.

+If an open window will result in these limits being exceeded, one of the alternative methods should be adopted.
 For compliance with the simplified method, the open area required from windows must be at least 4% of the floor area of the room in moderate risk locations (most of the country), and at least 13% of the floor area in high risk locations (some parts of London).

-Sound Level Requirements for the Simplified Method
+Outdoor Sound Level Requirements for the Simplified Method

 A useful approximation is that an outside to inside level difference for a window open to the extent that satisfies the simplified method is 9 dBA for medium risk areas.
+It follows that the following external sound levels are the limit at which the simplified method can be used and this enables assessment of a site to be undertaken before development is completed.

 • 49 dB LAeq,8hour, this is a time averaged sound level at dwelling elevations throughout the night